Andy Ibáñez Preview, Player Props: Tigers vs. White Sox

-Andy Ibanez -- with a slugging percentage of .516 in his past 10 games, including two home runs -- will be in action for the Detroit Tigers against the Chicago White Sox, with Mike Clevinger on the mound, on September 2 at 7:10 PM ET.
+The Detroit Tigers, including Andy Ibanez and his .594 slugging percentage over his past 10 games, battle starting pitcher Mike Clevinger and the Chicago White Sox at Comerica Park, Friday at 6:40 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his last game against the Yankees.
+In his previous game, he racked up three RBI (going 2-for-4 with a home run) against the Yankees.

 Andy Ibáñez Game Info & Props vs. the White Sox